 - 1. The Agency may award tax credits remaining from the geographic set-asides to the next highest scoring eligible new construction application(s) in the East, Central, and West regions and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year. - 2.
-An owner returning a valid allocation of 2018 tax credits between December 1, 2020 and December 31, 2020 will receive an allocation of the same amount of 2021 tax credits if: - the project has obtained a building permit and closed its construction loan, - the owner pays a fee equal to the original allocation fee amount upon the return, and - the project's design is the same as approved at full application (other than changes approved by the Agency).
+An owner who received an award of 9% tax credits in 2019 or 2020 is eligible to receive an allocation of 2022 tax credits equal to or less than the amount of the original tax credits awarded to the project.
+The Owner must request an allocation of 2022 credits between October 1, 2021 and December 31, 2021.
+The allocation will not count against the 2022 Principal limit.